Browser extension · v0.6.0 · Now on the Chrome Web Store

 Start remembering.

-The first thousand installs are getting Pro forever, free.
-After that we'll be just another extension you've heard of.
+The first thousand installs are free forever.
 Don't be late.